aria414/seir-react-fgo/Worksheet.md

 ## Project Description

-Simple site for displaying and searching Servant data in the FGO game.
-Similar to the korilla receipt and the shopping cart lab.
+Simple site for displaying character data in the FGO game.
+Similar to the iStocks lab.

 The inspiration came from this website where I used to look up character info when I build teams in the game.